Kingston railway station (England): History

-The station is currently in TfL Fare Zone 6, but there is an ongoing campaign for it to be rezoned to Zone 5.
+The station is currently in London fare zone 6, but there is an ongoing campaign for it to be rezoned to London fare zone 5.

 Station layout

 The two northern platforms are on the through tracks while the third, at the south, is a long west-facing bay which has been used for past curtailments of the Shepperton service and allows for reversal of trains coming via Twickenham on Sundays or when there is a closure east of Kingston of either the loop or the main line.
 Stairs and lifts give access to the platforms.

 Services

+All services at Kingston are operated by South Western Railway.

-The typical off-peak weekday service at Kingston in trains per hour is:
+The typical off-peak service in trains per hour is: